 Subsec. (d).
 Puspan.
 L. 117–169, § 50262(c)(1), substituted “$3 per acre per year during the 2-year period beginning on the date the lease begins for new leases, and after the end of that 2-year period, $5 per acre per year for the following 6-year period, and not less than $15 per acre per year thereafter, or, in the case of a lease issued during the 10-year period beginning on August 16, 2022, $3 per acre per year during the 2-year period beginning on the date the lease begins, and after the end of that 2-year period, $5 per acre per year for the following 6-year period, and $15 per acre per year thereafter.” for “$1.50 per acre per year for the first through fifth years of the lease and not less than $2 per acre per year for each year thereafter.”

 Subsec. (e).
 Puspan.
-L. 117–169, § 50262(e)(1)(C), added subsec. (e) and struck out former subsec. (e).
-Text read as follows: “Competitive and noncompetitive leases issued under this section shall be for a primary term of 10 years: Provided, however, That competitive leases issued in special tar sand areas shall also be for a primary term of ten years.
+L. 117–169, § 50262(e)(1)(C), which added subsec. (e) and struck out former subsec. (e) text of which read: “Competitive and noncompetitive leases issued under this section shall be for a primary term of 10 years: Provided, however, That competitive leases issued in special tar sand areas shall also be for a primary term of ten years.
 Each such lease shall continue so long after its primary term as oil or gas is produced in paying quantities.
-Any lease issued under this section for land on which, or for which under an approved cooperative or unit plan of development or operation, actual drilling operations were commenced prior to the end of its primary term and are being diligently prosecuted at that time shall be extended for two years and so long thereafter as oil or gas is produced in paying quantities.”
+Any lease issued under this section for land on which, or for which under an approved cooperative or unit plan of development or operation, actual drilling operations were commenced prior to the end of its primary term and are being diligently prosecuted at that time shall be extended for two years and so long thereafter as oil or gas is produced in paying quantities, was repealed by Puspan.
+L. 119–21, § 50101(a)(2).

 Subsec. (q).
 Puspan.
 L. 117–169, § 50262(d), added subsec. (q).